ANNOUNCEMENT: LCOG Executive Director Position

 Welcome to Lowcountry Council of Governments

-Often called “LCOG”, "LowCOG" or simply “the COG”—Lowcountry Council of Governments serves the four-county area between Charleston, South Carolina and Savannah, Georgia and is one of the ten regional councils covering South Carolina.
-Established in 1971 as a resource for the twenty-five local governments in the Lowcountry Region of Beaufort, Colleton, Hampton and Jasper Counties, and, from time to time, may work for an individual jurisdiction, a group of local governments or the entire region.
+Often called “LCOG”, "LowCOG" or simply “the COG”—Lowcountry Council of Governments serves the four-county area between Charleston, South Carolina and Savannah, Georgia and is one of ten regional councils covering South Carolina.
+It is a resource for the twenty-five local governments in Beaufort, Colleton, Hampton and Jasper Counties, and, from time to time, may work for an individual jurisdiction, a group of local governments or the entire region.
 The COG also acts as a connection between those local governments and certain State and Federal programs.
 Most of the time the COG operates in the background and always in support of its members and the Lowcountry Region.

-Located between two international airports and shipping ports, home to the proposed Jasper Ocean Terminal, and with numerous affordable land parcels available on I-95, the Lowcountry Region is uniquely positioned for growth in domestic and international business.
-The region includes the Marine Corps Air Station Beaufort, Marine Corps Recruit Depot Parris Island and the U. S. Naval Hospital in Beaufort, as well as the world-class community of Hilton Head Island and the environmentally protected ACE Basin.
-Temperate climate and southeastern U. S. coastal location make the Lowcountry a favorite destination for tourists and retirees.
+Located between two international airports and shipping ports and bi-sected by I-95, the Lowcountry Region is well-positioned for growth in domestic and international business.
+The region includes the Marine Corps Air Station Beaufort, Marine Corps Recruit Depot Parris Island, Hilton Head Island and the ACE Basin.
+Temperate climate and southeastern coastal location make the Lowcountry a favorite destination for visitors and retirees.